Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 ## Error-handling style and exceptions

-The `SuccessOrFailure` class is not designed to be used as the result type of general functions and we'd like to explicitly discourage using it like this:
+The `SuccessOrFailure` class is not designed to be used directly as the result type of general functions and we'd like to explicitly discourage using it like this:

 ```kotlin